Applying for Handicap Parking in Rhode Island

-Disabled residents of Rhode Island have the opportunity to apply for a handicap parking permit to take advantage of parking benefits in their state.
+Disabled residents can apply for a handicap parking permit in Rhode Island to take advantage of parking benefits in their state.
 The Rhode Island Division of Motor Vehicles issues the following different types of permits:

 - Permanent disability placards (valid for three or more years)